Ashrafuz Zaman Khan: Arrest warrant

-On 25 April 2013, the International Crimes Tribunal submitted formal charges against Ashrafuz Zaman Khan on the charge of killing 18 intellectuals towards the end of the Bangladesh liberation war 1971, as the "chief executor" of the Al-Badr force.
+On 25 April 2013, the International Crimes Tribunal submitted formal charges against Ashrafuzzaman Khan on the charge of killing 18 intellectuals towards the end of the Bangladesh liberation war 1971, as the "chief executor" of the Al-Badr force.
 A total of 16 charges of crimes against humanity have been brought against him under five categories, and an arrest warrant against him has been issued by the tribunal.

 Verdict

-On 3 November 2013, International war crimes tribunal sentenced Ashrafuz Zaman Khan to death after the tribunal found him guilty of torture and murder of 18 intellectuals including nine Dhaka University teachers, six journalists and three doctors during 1971 Liberation war of Bangladesh.
+On 3 November 2013, International war crimes tribunal sentenced Ashrafuzzaman Khan to death after the tribunal found him guilty of torture and murder of 18 intellectuals including nine Dhaka University teachers, six journalists and three doctors during 1971 Liberation war of Bangladesh.
 According to International Crimes Tribunal, the prosecution proved all the charges against Khan beyond doubt.
 The tribunal found that Khan and his ally, Chowdhury Mueen-uddin, at times, carried out the murders, sometimes they instigated and encouraged them and the two had complete control over the Al Badr during the 1971 War.

-List of victims killed by Ashrafuz Zaman Khan and Chowdhury Mueen-uddin
+List of victims killed by Ashrafuzzaman Khan and Chowdhury Mueen-uddin

 A court found Khan and Mueen-uddin guilty of the murders of 18 Bengali intellectuals: Dhaka University Professors Ghyasuddin Ahmed, Rashidul Hasan, Anwar Pasha, Faizul Mahi, famous playwright and Professor Munier Chowdhury, Mufazzal Haider Chaudhury, Dr. Abul Khair, Dr. Santosh Chandra Bhattacharyya and Dr. Sirajul Haque Khan, Professor of Cardiology Mohammed Fazle Rabbee, eminent eye specialist AFM Alim Chowdhury, physician Mohammad Martuza, novelist/journalist Shahidullah Kaiser, journalist/poet Selina Parvin, journalists Serajuddin Hossain, Syed Nazmul Haque, ANM Golam Mostafa, and Nizamuddin Ahmed, between 10 and 15 December 1971.